microprediction/timemachines/CONTRIBUTE.md

 ## Friday chats

-If you would like to help, the various CONTRIBUTE_ files suggest very specific steps you can take.
-However the following initial step is strongly recommended:

-  - Grab the slack invite from the [knowledge center](https://www.microprediction.com/knowledge-center)
+  - Grab the slack invite from the [knowledge center](https://www.microprediction.com/knowledge-center) or convey your email to me in some way (info@microprediction.com will do)
   - Turn up to one of the informal chats we have every Friday noon EST.
   - If that timezone is bad, maybe Tue 8pm EST.

 But if you are shy that's fine too.
+I look forward to your pull requests, or seeing you on the leaderboard.
+Crawling can be completely anonymous, by the way.